 Next up, some photos from our quick trip to the less than photogenic city of Sarajevo in Bosnia & Herzegovina, which until very recently was a literal war zone.
 It was so shocking and humbling to learn what went on in Bosnia in the last 20 years… it goes to show that the atrocities committed during WWII were not the last of their kind.
 Our journey to Sarajevo was less than comfortable.
 We basically got a lift in a minivan with a load of strange Bosnian/Serbian characters.
 The drive took… maybe like 8 hours?
 I can’t remember exactly.
 But a long time.

 I didn’t take many good photos of what we saw in the Crimes Against Humanity museum, mostly because it was so shocking and graphic it didn’t feel right… but it was absolutely mindblowing to learn what went on here.
 There was literally a genocide of ethnic Bosnians in the 90s by Bosnian-Serbs.
 It was happening in my lifetime, just a few hundred miles from where I was living!
 The museum pulled no punches.
 What Adam and I could not understand was how there was any peace at all in Bosnia now.
 The people who suffered in that genocide are now living side by side with the perpetrators!
 How can that work???

 Our visit to Serbia and Bosnia had been fascinating and fun, if a little chilly.
 It may have been wiser to visit in summer but who knows.
 I’m glad I made the effort to check these obscure little places out though.

 Published by Charlie

 If I'm left to my own devices for too long, I travel.
-I've been living the 9 to 5 London life for the past few years but I'm just about ready to ditch all of that for another international adventure.
-I'm otherwise interested in music, literature, gaming, design, history, architecture and science!
+I've been living the 9 to 5 London life for the past few years but I'm always dreaming of my next international adventure.
+I'm otherwise interested in music, literature, gaming, social issues, history and science!